PriyankaGowda2005/AI-ML/README.md

 ## 📄 License

-This course material is provided by InLighnX Global for educational purposes.
+This course material is provided for self learning purposes.

 ---